Something Wicked (2014 film)

 Something Wicked is a 2014 American independent psychological horror film directed by Darin Scott and starring Shantel VanSanten, John Robinson, Julian Morris, James Patrick Stuart, Robert Blanche, and Brittany Murphy.
-The film follows a young woman who is tormented after a tragic accident which led to the death of her parents.
-The film also marks the final film appearance of Brittany Murphy, who died on December 20, 2009.
+The film follows a young woman who is tormented after a tragic accident that caused the death of her parents.
+The film also marks the last film appearance of Murphy, who died on December 20, 2009.
 Filming took place between April and June 2009 in Eugene, Oregon.

 Plot

-Christine, a virgin bride-to-be and her fiancé, James have a promising future ahead of them.
-Christine has just been accepted to Oregon University and is excited both about the prospect of her education, but also the chance to start a family of her own.
-However, a gruesome car crash leaves both of her parents dead and Christine is overwhelmed with grief.
+Christine, a virgin bride-to-be, and her fiancé, James, have a promising future ahead of them.
+Christine has just been accepted to Oregon State University and is excited about the prospect of her education as well as the chance to start a family of her own.
+However, a gruesome car crash leaves both of her parents dead and Christine is overpowered with grief.
 As her wedding day approaches, the terror only gets worse as she tries to convince others that she is being stalked.
-Her psychiatrist, Susan, feels that Christine is displaying signs of PTSD as dark secrets from the past slowly emerge.
+Her psychiatrist, Susan, feels that Christine is showing signs of PTSD as dark secrets from the past slowly emerge.